cagranadam/multivariate_statistics/README.md

 ## Features
 - Multivariate statistical analysis examples and tutorials.
 - Implementations and exercises in R.
-- Resources and notes from the STATUA course.

 ## Prerequisites
 - Basic knowledge of statistics.